luapower/nw/nw.md

 #### `win:activate()`

 Activate the window.
 If the app is inactive, this does not activate the app.
-Instead it only marks this window to be activated when the app becomes active.
+Instead it only marks the window to be activated when the app becomes active.
-If you want to force the window to become active, call `app:activate()` after calling this function (very rude).
+If you want to alert the user that it should pay attention to the window, call `app:activate()` after calling this function.

 #### `win:was_activated()`